 Let’s start off with a small introduction.
-I am a student at the Queensland University of Technology (QUT, Australia) in IT and Creative Industries.
+I am a graduate from the Queensland University of Technology (QUT, Australia) in IT and Creative Industries.
 Now, due to a lack of direction in life (or perhaps a move in the right direction), I am studying a Bachelor of Journalism at UQ.
-Alongside this formal study, I am an avid reader of history and current affairs covering a plethora of topics.
+Alongside this formal study, I have been an avid reader of history and current affairs covering a plethora of topics for many years.
 The purpose of this site is to create a space where I can express my knowledge and opinions to a wider audience.
 So what sort of content can you expect from this site?

 First and foremost, my focus will be on political issues that are important and prevalent today.
 This is an extremely broad concept, and as such will consist of (but not limited to) the following:

 - Global issues, such as conflicts, international relations and affairs, human rights, and crises like climate change or the refugee issue

 - Australian politics on a national, state, and occasionally a Council level (Brisbane for the latter, usually)

 - Philosophical ideas and opinions regarding political and economic systems; for example, the site’s namesake, anarchism.

 Secondly, history plays a key part in our understanding of the modern world.
 My interest in history is extensive, and therefore will take on a few different forms:

 - Historical context.
 Providing historical context for current events is critical if one is to understand why the world operates the way it does today.